Frequently Asked Questions

 • Small gaps show between stairs mouldings, drywall and the walls.

-Answer: Most shrinkage gaps and cracks can be easily filled and repaired using appropriate caulking or wood filler.
-Wood flooring will usually return to normal in spring or early summer, although minor separation is acceptable.
-Ensure that your humidity is to the appropriate level for the time of year it is.
+Answer: Most shrinkage gaps and cracks can be easily repaired using appropriate caulking or wood filler.
+In many cases, wood flooring will return to its normal state in the spring or early summer as humidity levels rise, though minor separation is considered normal.
+To minimize drying symptoms, ensure your home’s humidity is maintained at the appropriate level for the time of year.

 Question: Why does the floor vibrate or make noise?

 Answer: Vibration is caused by the floor joist deflecting downwards when weight is applied.
-This is not uncommon and may cause dishes in china cabinets or kitchen cupboards to rattle, or for one to hear the person on the floor above them.
-This is a common characterstic of a engineered wood floor.
+This is a common characteristic of engineered wood flooring systems and is not uncommon in modern construction.
+The deflection can sometimes cause dishes in cabinets to rattle or create a sound when someone walks on the floor above.

 Question: Before developing the basement, is it possible to move a telepost to make a room larger?